We Got It from Here... Thank You 4 Your Service: Background

+Recording, production and composition

 Recording and production

 The album was recorded for nearly a year at Q-Tip's home studio, the AbLab in New Jersey; the name was derived from "Abstract", one of the rapper's monikers.
 The studio had been designed with his longtime engineer Blair Wells as a "dream project" that "took years to complete", according to Consequence, the rapper's cousin.
-The studio was stored with analog recording equipment, including preamplifiers used on recordings done by Jimi Hendrix, Blondie, and the Ramones, as well as a tape recorder that once belonged to Frank Zappa.
+The studio was stocked with analog recording equipment, including preamplifiers used on recordings done by Jimi Hendrix, Blondie, and the Ramones, as well as a tape recorder that once belonged to Frank Zappa.

 Q-Tip and Phife Dawg spent four months together working on the album; group member and DJ Ali Shaheed Muhammad was unable to co-produce with Q-Tip, as he was producing the Luke Cage soundtrack with Adrian Younge at the time.
 Q-Tip and Phife Dawg talked extensively about adhering to but not being limited by their group's musical roots.
 "We knew we had to keep the thread but also push it forward", Q-Tip later said.
 "With the beats, he was always quick to be like thumbs-up, thumbs-down.
 He was usually right dead on."
 In the early stages of making the album, Q-Tip drew inspiration from the rock records of the Stooges and Iggy Pop.
 "I just love it", he later said.
 "I think you can hear the rock in our record too."

 Phife Dawg traveled to New Jersey by plane from his home, where he was receiving dialysis treatment three times a week for diabetes.
 The rest of his time was spent staying at a hotel near Q-Tip's home with his manager Dion "Rasta Root" Liverpool and recording the album during the evening.
 As Liverpool recalled, "every evening he'd go down to the house, and he and Tip would spend hours in there vibing and coming up with lines.
 Seeing them together in the studio joking, coming up with ideas, disagreeing, vibing, and trading vocals, it was pretty incredible.
 It was like watching a unicorn."
 Q-Tip later said he felt like they were "kids again".
 On March 22, 2016, Phife Dawg died at his home from complications with diabetes.
 Q-Tip went on to finish the album.

 The album's production was credited to Q-Tip, with Wells given co-producer credit.
 Scratching credits on the album are attributed to DJ Scratch.
 The recording featured guest contributions from André 3000, Kendrick Lamar, Jack White, Elton John, Kanye West, Anderson .Paak, Talib Kweli, and A Tribe Called Quest's most frequent collaborators Consequence and Busta Rhymes.
 The album's title had been chosen by Phife Dawg, and although the other members did not understand its meaning, they kept it in place after his death.
 Q-Tip has stated that it is the group's last album.